pytek-io/rpy/docs/basics.rst

                 print(remote_greeter.greet(name))

 The `remote_greeter` object returned by `fetch_remote_object` is a proxy object which has the *almost* same interface as the one that is being shared which is therefore type-hinted as `Greeter`.
 As a sharp reader would have noticed the `greet` method is an asynchronous method which we call synchronously.
 This is because of the fact we connected through a synchronous client which will convert all exposed methods to synchronous.
 Conversely an asynchronous client, returned by `create_async_client` will convert all methods into asynchronous.
 Those implicit conversions from synchronous to asynchronous methods and vice-versa will rightfully cause linters to choke.
-One either use decorators or simple adapter methods to keep them happy.
+One either can use `as_sync`, `as_async` as decorators or simple adapter methods to keep them happy.

 Exception handling
 ------------------

-Remote procedure calls either be used in a functional style to query something or on the contrary to causes some side effects remotely.
+Remote procedure calls either be used to query or compute something or on to trigger some actions remotely.
 In both cases the caller will want to know if the remote call did complete successfully, that is whether it raised an exception or not.
 This is why RMY will always re-raise any exception locally.
 For example if we modify the `greet` method as follows.

 .. code-block:: python